Rare audio recordings of the West Coast Community shared with the British Library

 John Coe and Aquarius from HWDT research vessel, Silurian, October 2022.

-There are only two known recordings of the vocalisations – or ‘voices’ - of the West Coast Community OF killer whales.
+There are only two known recordings of the vocalisations – or ‘voices’ - of the West Coast Community of killer whales.
 Last week, these rare recordings were shared with the British Library to be placed in their archives and preserved for future generations alongside the sounds of extinct species and lost human languages.

 The West Coast Community are a unique group of killer whales found off the west coast of Scotland.
 They are physically, behaviourally, and genetically distinct from other killer whales found in UK seas.
 The Hebridean Whale and Dolphin Trust have been monitoring the West Coast Community since the 90’s and, over time, the population has decreased.
 Only two adult males, named John Coe and Aquarius, have been seen in the last 7 years.